XuZuoLizzie/Archived_Work/FindU/README.md

 3- As you install MongoDB, MongoDG Compass will be automatically installed.

-4- In CMD: gem install mongo
+4- Open an commandline window and run the following command:

+`gem install mongo`

 5- Install django and djongo:

-pip install django
+`pip install django

-pip install djongo
+pip install djongo`

 6- Install modules:

-pip install djangorestframework
+`pip install djangorestframework
 pip install requests
 pip install beautifulsoup4

-pip install numpy
+pip install numpy`

 7- Open new window in your command prompt and type and keep the window open:
 "C:\Program Files\MongoDB\Server\4.0\bin\mongo.exe"